ebiggers/libdeflate/README.md

 great choice for you; that's what it's designed to do.
 This is perfect for certain use cases such as transparent filesystem compression.
-But if your application compresses large files as a single compressed stream, similarly to the 'gzip' program, then libdeflate isn't for you.
+But if your application compresses large files as a single compressed stream, similarly to the `gzip` program, then libdeflate isn't for you.

 DEFLATE vs. zlib vs. gzip
 =========================